1. How did you get started?

 It’s truly different for everyone.
 And you MUST gain weight after your show.
 Staying stage lean year round is dangerous and unhealthy.
 A lot of women, myself included, lose their periods (I haven’t this year though!) during prep & it is extremely important for your long term health that you gain weight & get your period/hormones back in order after a competition season.

 Some people might gain only 10 pounds.
-This past year I gained about 20 pounds total over the entire off-season, but 6 of those pounds were muscle according to the DEXA scan I did.
+This past year (2019-2020 off season) I gained about 20 pounds total over the entire off-season, but 6 of those pounds were muscle according to the DEXA scan I did.
 Even others might feel their best at 25-30 pounds over their stage weight.

 10. How much cardio is done towards the end of prep, other than daily steps?